+- 3 About CoppaFeel!

-O4 Why language around breast cancer matters
+- 4 Why language around breast cancer matters

-06 Voices from our research
+- 6 Voices from our research

-O8 Research data
+- 8 Research data

-O9 Tips for reporting on breast cancer
+- 9 Tips for reporting on breast cancer

-11

-Using inclusive language for impact with younger audiences
+- 11 Using inclusive language for impact with younger audiences

-12

-Using inclusive language around breast cancer
+- 12 Using inclusive language around breast cancer

-14

-How to report on breast cancer following the death of a celebrity or high profile person
+- 14 How to report on breast cancer following the death of a celebrity or high profile person

-15

-Breast cancer facts
+- 15 Breast cancer facts

-16

-working with people affected by breast cancer
+- 16 Working with people affected by breast cancer

-18
+- 18 Breast cancer signs

-Signs & Symptoms

-20

-Glossary
+- 20 Glossary

 ABOUT COPPAFEEL!

 CoppaFeel! was founded in 2009 by Kristin Hallenga and her twin sister Maren after Kris was diagnosed with secondary breast cancer at the age of 23.
 CoppaFeel! exists to educate and remind every young person in the UK that checking their chests could save their life.

-Although Kris will always live with cancer, she wanted to get the message out there to young people that catching cancer early means you have a higher chance of surviving and recovering.
+Kris' late diagnosis meant she always lived with cancer, but she wanted to get the message out there to young people that catching cancer early means you have a higher chance of surviving and recovering.
 She wanted people to learn from her story and become proactive about their own health.
 The idea for CoppaFeel! was born.
 We want to ensure all breast cancers are diagnosed early and correctly and do so by encouraging our audience to check their chests regularly from a young age, educating them on the signs and symptoms of breast cancer and empowering them to seek advice from a doctor if symptoms persist.
 Breast cancer can affect any body.
 Getting to know yours could save your life.

-WHY LANGUAGE AROUND Breast cancer matters Language plays a huge role in the way we perceive the world around us.
+WHY LANGUAGE AROUND BREAST CANCER MATTERS Language plays a huge role in the way we perceive the world around us.
 Research from linguists has proven that even the slightest differences in the language we use can correspond with biased beliefs of those using it and sentences that seem to be relatively harmless can subtly perpetuate damaging stereotypes.
 Using the wrong language around breast cancer can cause unintentional harm.
 This guide isn't about policing what we say or how we say it.
 But it is about making sure we talk sensitively about breast cancer whilst still having an impact.
-Our research found:
+OUR RESEARCH FOUND:

-The media scores an average of 4 out of 10 for accuracy in relation to breast cancer representation
+The media scores an average of 4 out of 10 for accuracy in relation to breast cancer representation.

-Over half of the people surveyed by CoppaFeel! who've been diagnosed with breast cancer feel that their experiences are misrepresented by the media
+Over half of the people surveyed by CoppaFeel! who've been diagnosed with breast cancer feel that their experiences are misrepresented by the media.

-The media is a useful tool for raising awareness (of the impacts, long term implications, realities) but sensationalised language can be jarring or upsetting to hear
+The media is a useful tool for raising awareness (of the impacts, long term implications, realities) but sensationalised language can be jarring or upsetting to hear.

-The media has an opportunity to increase understanding around the complex realities of breast cancer without fearmongering
+The media has an opportunity to increase understanding around the complex realities of breast cancer without fearmongering.

-Language from third parties (media, medical professionals, charities etc) helps provide those diagnosed and their networks with a language to talk about experiences
+Language from third parties (media, medical professionals, charities etc) helps provide those diagnosed and their networks with a language to talk about experiences.

 2 in 3 patients surveyed disengage from military language (such as 'survivor' 'warrior' 'battle' 'fight') and prefer more medically accurate terminology.
-Use of this kind of language can lead to misunderstandings around breast cancer, leading to those who have been diagnosed to feel frustrated/annoyed

-Breaking down stereotypes and using nuanced language enables a fuller representation of life with and beyond cancer.
-This is particularly important for those who are living with cancer (have secondary breast cancer) and demonstrating their realities
+Use of this kind of language can lead to misunderstandings around breast cancer, leading to those who have been diagnosed to feel frustrated/annoyed.
+We surveyed 290 people under 40 diagnosed with breast cancer and ran focus groups and in-depth interviews with 14 people under the age of 40 who have breast cancer or have previously had breast cancer Aa Breaking down stereotypes and using nuanced language enables a fuller representation of life with and beyond cancer.
+This is particularly important for those who are living with cancer (have secondary breast cancer) and demonstrating their realities.